 Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews and all other reviews for all drugs listed in policy may be approved up to 12 months.
-Re-authorization criteria Non-formulary exception reviews for all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-All other reviews for all drugs listed in policy may be approved up to 3 years as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.